Tock-Beng/TTB/README.md

 As a ONE OK ROCK fan, I want a music section, so that I can view and listen to their latest songs.

+As a ONE OK ROCK fan, I want a newsletter subscription, so that I can receive latest updates on the band's development.

 wireframe
 https://www.figma.com/file/OqFUtc1hTjOgqomPKe9VTZ/Untitled?type=design&mode=design&t=XzTk0N97iFCTV3I5-1